Question: Is lower back pain before period sign of pregnancy or PMS?

 During this period (after ovulation), changes will begin to occur in your mood, concentration, breast, vaginal discharge and even the way you look.

-This rise is progesterone that occurs after ovulation begins to fall if you don’t get pregnant.
-This sudden drop in estrogen and progesterone is the reason you now have PMS symptoms like sleepless nights, abdominal cramps, fatigue, and a low back pain.
+This rise in progesterone that occurs after ovulation begins to fall if you don’t get pregnant.
+This sudden drop in estrogen and progesterone is one of the reasons you now have PMS symptoms like sleepless nights, abdominal cramps, fatigue, and a low back pain.

 Don’t forget prostaglandins

-Another hormone that causes uterine contraction during the menstrual period is prostaglandins.
-This hormone forces the uterus to contract and may cause you to have referred pain to your back.
+Another chemical that causes uterine contraction during the menstrual period is prostaglandins.
+These hormone-like substances force the uterus to contract and may cause you to have referred pain to your back.

 Usually, low back pain before a period or belly pains will subside or disappear completely as period starts.